karip/toisto-aiff-test-suite/README.md

  - `invalid` - contains invalid AIFF and AIFF-C files

 The `invalid` folder contains invalid files.
 The readers may or may not read them, but hopefully they won't crash reading them.
-The unspecified files contain non-ASCII characters in textual fields, which are not allowed by the spec.
+The "unspecified" files contain non-ASCII characters in textual fields, which are not allowed by the spec.
 However, macOS Audio Toolbox framework seems to read them as ISO 8859-1 or UTF-8.